206 W. 2nd St.

 The two side dishes I ordered turned out to be my favorites–Cole Slaw and Banana Pudding.
 The pudding was a different style than I had found at other places, and one thing I liked about it was that it was not as sweet.
 With the Cole slaw I think it was just that the dressing was particularly good.

 Some other side dishes (such as potato salad and mac & cheese) are probably not really meant to last until this late in the afternoon.
 The beans were just not as flavorful as the ones I find in just about any barbecue place in Oklahoma City or El Paso.
+I do not think I can make a fair assessment of the side dishes when I try them just before the restaurant’s closing time, but I can say that I thought the cole slaw and banana pudding were as good as ones I have had anywhere.

 The barbecue seemed to be just as good in the afternoon as at the opening hour, but I would not know for sure unless I also tried them early in the day.
 Perhaps on another trip this can be accomplished.
 Many of the side dishes, though, seemed to be past their prime.
 Do not be scared off by any of my lower four-star ratings if you go at an earlier hour like normal people do.